Nelly Cat Van Pelt Manor

 From the Brooklyn Daily Eagle, November 23, 1910

 As I often explain, not all of the cat stories of Old New York that I share with my readers have fairy-tale endings.
 Of course I prefer to tell happy stories.
 But I also believe that the kitties that met tragic ends also deserve some attention.
-(And the history surrounding these sad tales is often quite interesting.)
+This story of Nellie, the classroom mouser of the Van Pelt Manor Grammar School in Brooklyn, is one such cat tale that I believe should have a tiny place in New York’s history.

 A Brief History of Van Pelt Manor